freder1c/sortabl/README.md

 @posts = Post.sortabl(sort_by: params[:sort])
 ```

 And that's it!
 Records will be sorted by permitted parameter `:sort`.
 If parameter `:sort` isn't permitted, records will be sorted by primary key.
-The `default` key can be also set as argument.
-Like:
+If you don't want to sort by primary key by default, you can set another one by:

 ```ruby
 @posts = Post.sortabl(sort_by: params[:sort], default: :author)
 ```

-Permitted values can be every attribute of model class followed by `_asc` or `_desc`.
+Permitted values can be an attribute of model class, followed by `_asc` or `_desc`.
 For example: `sort: :author_asc`
 If there's an attribute permitted which doesn't exist in model, it falls back to sort by `default` key.
 Attributes can be limited with `only` and `except`.
 For example:

 ```ruby